alexcrichton/rfcs/text/0000-macros-1.1.md

 itself][compiler-tokenstream], and more fine-grained manipulations will be available as well.

-Additionally, the `MacroContext` structure will initially be completely devoid of functionality, but in the future it will be the entry point for [many other features][macro20] one would expect in macros 2.0
+Additionally, the `Context` structure will initially be completely devoid of functionality, but in the future it will be the entry point for [many other features][macro20] one would expect in macros 2.0